Cord Cutting Guides, News, and Reviews

 You will occasionally see a service that doesn’t require you to provide credit card information right away, but most places want to get your payment information as soon as possible.
 They want it to be convenient for you to stick around — and this also means that they can make money if you just forget to cancel.
 So stay organized and mark your calendar, just in case you decide that you don’t want HBO Max after all.

-After your seven days are up, you’ll pay $14.99 a month for HBO Max.
-That’s a bit higher than a lot of other streaming services, but HBO Max clearly feels like they’ve got the catalog to back up that price point.
-We were impressed by HBO Max in our review, so we think you should give it a chance — you might find that the free trial convinces you to stick around.
+After your seven free days are up, you’ll pay $14.99 a month for HBO Max’s standard plan or $9.99 a month for a more basic plan that includes ads.
+The standard price is higher than a lot of other streaming services, but HBO Max clearly feels it has the catalog to back it up.
+We were impressed by HBO Max in our review, so we think you should give it a chance — you may find that the free trial convinces you to stick around.
+For more on the differences between the two plans, see the last section below.

 Nope, you won’t have to worry about contracts with your free trial.
 You’re not locked into a year-long term or anything like that; you can cancel at any time.